UsabilityEngineering/ux-journal-5QU1D/journal/README.md

 From launch, Inkscape mimics the familiar interface of Adobe’s Photoshop.
 So when I got to the canvas and was greeted by such a familiar interface: art tools on the left, program tools up top, menus above that, and panels (such as layers and advanced color and brush tools) on the right.
 I figured I was in for a smooth transition between programs.
 Not so!

 I drew a quick test scribble to get the feel for the default pen.
-I trusted a combination of **convention** (aka **consistency and standards**), as well as **matching the system to the real world**, [two of the ten usability heuristic principles] (https://www.nngroup.com/articles/ten-usability-heuristics/), in identifying the pen by its icon and making some assumptions about how it would behave.
+I trusted a combination of **convention** (aka **consistency and standards**), as well as **matching the system to the real world**, [two of the ten usability heuristic principles](https://www.nngroup.com/articles/ten-usability-heuristics/), in identifying the pen by its icon and making some assumptions about how it would behave.

 ![image of an s-like shape and two lines coming off it, the left line and s with a black fill](assets/Screenshot_4.png)